-As you can see in the chart above, over 350 children were either killed or suffered a major injury as a result of a motor vehicle crash.
-Our PA TIPP project aids the public in proper restraint use, to prevent injury as a whole.
+From the chart above, note that over 350 children were either killed or suffered a major injury as a result of a motor vehicle crash.
+Our PA TIPP project aids the public in proper restraint use to prevent injury as a whole.